Social Media Reporter - City2Surf

 Hours involved in the activity

+12 hours minimum.
 Every 12 hours of participation in an activity is equal to one intersection point (12 hours = 1 intersection point).
-For this activity you can claim a maximum of 1 learning and development outcome.
+For this activity you can claim a maximum of one learning and development outcome.

 A limited number of City2Surf Social Media Reporter positions are available; as such, in 2017 students are invited to the role by the Activity Organiser.